 - Organic berries like strawberries, blueberries, and cherries

 - Green leafy veggies like kale and spinach

 - Omega-3 fatty acid-rich fish like salmon and tuna

 - Citrus fruits

-In case the floaters cause eye irritation, place a warm or cool compress over the eyes to soothe the ocular muscles.
+If the floaters irritate the eyes, apply a warm or cold compress to the eyes to relax the ocular muscles.

 Consider investing in a pair of blue light-blocking glasses if your day involves spending a lot of time on devices.
 Long periods of screen time might strain your eyes, which will make the floaters even more annoying.

 These floaters can be more obvious in bright lights like screen lights.
 If the inside lighting is too bright, be careful to dim it.
 Use UV-protected sunglasses when you're outside to reduce the brightness from the sun.

 Get An EyeTest